Accessible Hybrid Performances: Embedding Volumetric Capture Technologies into Two Case-Studied Scenarios

 Project partners: University of the Arts London, Horniman Museum and Gardens, Nissen Richards Studio

-Researchers from London College of Fashion, UAL have received funding from XR Network+ to develop two case studies that will use volumetric capture to exhibit culturally-specific performances within museums.
-The project builds upon the prototype created for the team’s earlier XR Network+ supported project, ‘Charged Objects of Performance’, in which they worked alongside Yoruba and Pan-African artists to produce a digital 3D recreation of a traditional Yoruba performance.
+Researchers from London College of Fashion, UAL received funding from XR Network+ to develop two case studies using volumetric capture to exhibit culturally-specific performances within museums.
+The project built upon the prototype created for the team’s earlier XR Network+ supported project, ‘Charged Objects of Performance’, in which they worked alongside Yoruba and Pan-African artists to produce a digital 3D recreation of a traditional Yoruba performance re-imagined in the present from a diaspora perspective.

 The culture sector’s use of 3D technologies largely remains focused on objects and spaces over bodies and performance.
 Divorcing objects from their cultural context creates an imperfect picture when it comes to understanding those cultural traditions that are rooted in performance.
-Working in partnership with the Horniman Museum and exhibition makers Nissen Richards Studio, ‘Accessible Hybrid Performances’ will use volumetric capture technologies to exhibit 3D depictions of performance, while creating an ethical framework for their application that centres the artists involved.
+Working in partnership with the Horniman Museum and exhibition makers Nissen Richards Studio, this project brought together artists, researchers, and technologists to explore how cultural stories can be reimagined and shared through immersive performance.
+Across two major strands of work, the team combined creativity, technology, and cross-cultural collaboration to deliver innovative and engaging results.

 Image details: Moremi at the Horniman, Charged Objects collective.
 Fumy Opeyemi as Moremi, with sound composition by Helen Epega, photography by Gianluca Vartan.